 Our Secrets on How to Make Turkey Gravy That's Lump-Free and Flavorful

 Making gravy from turkey drippings is an essential part of preparing a delicious holiday meal.
 The time to start your gravy is while your roast turkey recipe is resting before being carved.
-(We recommend the Pakkawood Carving Knife and Fork Set, $59, Sur la Table.)
-Your cooked bird should rest outside the oven for 15 to 20 minutes before you slice into it, so you have plenty of time to complete the easy steps of your homemade turkey gravy.
-We'll show you how to make homemade gravy for Thanksgiving in just a few simple steps.
+Your cooked bird should rest outside the oven for 15 to 20 minutes before you slice into it, so you have plenty of time to make your homemade turkey gravy while it rests.
+We'll show you the simple steps that will take your Thanksgiving gravy from fine to fabulous.

 Use the Turkey Drippings